bestrohlik/.np-Interpreter/README.md

 The Nop file is .np, and is the easiest programing language on the wolrd.
 ALL HE CAN DO:
-Nop "just like say"
+Nop "just like say",
-Wait
+Wait,
-Exit
+Exit.

-Enjoy :)
+Enjoy! :)